-How does Gastric Banding work?
+How does a Gastric Band work?

 The LAP-BAND® (gastric band) is fastened around the top part of the stomach, and is designed to slow down the eating process.
-The band applies a constant gentle pressure on the stomach which controls:
+The gastric band applies a constant gentle pressure on the stomach which controls:

 - how quickly a person can eat